 You can find fossil information at the San Diego Natural History Museum.

 Want to see drawings of some of your favorite dinosaurs?
-Look up dinosaurs from an alphabetical list, and while you are there see dinosaurs by the country they lived in.
+At London's Natural History Museum, you can look up dinosaurs from an alphabetical list, and while you are there see dinosaurs by the country they lived in.
 Of course, the dinosaurs didn't know what country it was going to become!

 Fossils-Facts-and-Finds — check out this web site for activities and tips for hunting your own fossils.